epam/edp-install/documentation/openshift_install.md

    - JENKINS_STAGES_VERSION - version of EDP-Stages library for Jenkins.
 The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-stages/releases);
    - JENKINS_PIPELINES_VERSION - version of EDP-Pipeline library for Jenkins.
 The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-pipelines/releases);

+Inspect the list of parameters that can be used in the OpenShift template and replaced during the provisioning:

+   - EDP_NAME - this parameter will be replaced with the EDP_NAME value, which is set in EDP-Install template;
+   - DNS_WILDCARD - this parameter will be replaced with the DNS_WILDCARD value, which is set in EDP-Install template;

+_*NOTE*: Other parameters must be hardcorded in a template._

-    Find below a sample for additional tools:
+Find below a template sample for additional tools:
 ```
 apiVersion: template.openshift.io/v1
 kind: Template